T- Ball Fall 2023 Season

-Coach Pitch and T-Ball in Legacy Park is for BOTH boys and girls!
-Legacy Park Coach Pitch baseball is a fun-filled league for 6-7 year old boys and girls (and some advanced 5 year olds) while the T-Ball league is for Legacy Park children ages 3 to 5.
+T-Ball in Legacy Park is for BOTH boys and girls!
+Legacy Park T-Ball league is for Legacy Park children ages 3 to 5.

-Legacy Park needs you to help out as a TBall/Coach Pitch Director or as a Parent Coach!
+Legacy Park needs you to help out as a TBall as a Parent Coach!
 Please contact the Legacy Park Sports Coordinator at firstname.lastname@example.org if interested.

 The rules of play are designed to develop players’ skills and add excitement to the game.
 The players have a wide variety of skill levels, and all are welcome to join the fun.

 Games are played right here at Legacy Park on Sunday afternoons.
 Practices will be set up by coaches – once or twice weekly in the evening based on preferences and availability of the teams.
 The season concludes with a party and trophy ceremony.
-T-ball games cancelled due to weather will not be rescheduled by the league.
-Coaches may reschedule their games at their own discretion.
+T-ball games cancelled due to weather will try to be rescheduled by the league on weekdays if both teams are available.